Aleksi Heino

 Aleksi Heino (born 25 July 2004) is a Finnish professional footballer currently playing as a forward for SJK Akatemia.

 Club career

-Born in Turku, Heino began his career in the academies of Turun Nappulaliigan, TPS and Inter Turku, before trialling with German side VfL Wolfsburg and English side Chelsea in 2020.
+Born in Turku, Heino began his career in the youth team of Turun Nappulaliiga, later continued in the academies of TPS and Inter Turku, before trialling with German side VfL Wolfsburg and English side Chelsea in 2020.
 He signed with the latter in September of the same year.

 After a season with Chelsea, in which he only appeared once for the under-18 side, he moved to Germany to join VfL Wolfsburg.
 However, he also failed to settle in Germany, again notching only one appearance for Wolfsburg's youth side, before a return to Finland with SJK in August 2022.

 He scored his first goal for SJK's reserve team, SJK Akatemia, in a 4–3 loss to PK-35 in the 2022 Ykkönen relegation group.

 International career

 Heino has represented Finland at under-15 and under-18 level.